 Thank you for logging onto this Clean Air action guide.
-I hope you’ll find everything you need to help tackle air pollution, both where you live and across the country.
+We hope you’ll find everything you need to help tackle air pollution, both where you live and across the country.

 In this guide

-- Helping to spread the word to increase awareness and support for cleaner air.
+- Spreading the word to increase awareness and support for cleaner air.

 If you have any comments or suggestions on this guide, please contact us at email@example.com.

 P.S.
-You can follow the latest developments on Friends of the Earth’s air pollution campaigning on our main campaign homepage.
+You can follow the latest developments in Friends of the Earth’s air pollution campaigning on our main campaign homepage.